x-tabdeveloping/turftopic/papers/topeax/main.typ

 To compare Topeax with existing approaches, it was run on all corpora alongside BERTopic and Top2Vec.
 Implementations were sourced from the Turftopic @turftopic Python package.
-For the main analysis, default hyperparameters were used from the original BERTopic and Top2Vec packages respectively, as these give different clusterings, despite having the same pipeline.
+For the main analysis, default hyperparameters were used from the original BERTopic and Top2Vec packages respectively, as these give different clusterings.
-All models were run with both the `all-MiniLM-L6-v2`, the slightly larger and higher performing `all-mpnet-base-v2` sentence encoders @sbert, as well as Google's `embeddinggemma-300m` to control for embedding size and quality @embeddinggemma.
+All models were run with both the `all-MiniLM-L6-v2`, and the slightly larger `all-mpnet-base-v2` sentence encoders @sbert, as well as Google's `embeddinggemma-300m` @embeddinggemma to control for embedding size and quality.
 The models were fitted without filtering for stop words and uncommon terms, since state-of-the art topic models have been shown to be able to handle such information without issues @s3.